jglazar/notes/quant_interview/ams301_counting.md

   * delta^2 a = delta an - delta a(n-1) = an - 2a(n-1) + a(n-2)
   * a(n-1) = an - delta an
   * a(n-2) = an - 2 delta an + delta^2 an

+Challenge problems
+  * Probability of HH before TT for biased coin
+  * Probability that number of H in sequence of length n is divisible by 3 for a biased coin.

 ### Divide and conquer